Management Commands

 Use this command when migrating from DJ Press to a static site generator:

-python manage.py djpress_export --output-dir my_blog_export --published-only
+python manage.py djpress_export -o my_blog_export --published-only --no-zip

 Content Backup